SIMRacingApps/SIMRacingApps/README.md

 See below for details on creating your own App or Widget.
 You can also share your App or Widget by creating a .SRA file that can be uploaded from the main page using the form at the bottom of the page. .SRA files are simply .ZIP files renamed.
 They are intended to be uploaded on the main menu.
 Each file in the archive will be extracted to the users personal folder located at Documents/SIMRacingApps.

-## How to work with the SIMRacingApp's repositories
+## Developers: How to work with the SIMRacingApp's repositories
 ### [SIMRacingApps](http://github/SIMRacingApps/SIMRacingApps)

 The SIMRacingApps repository is the main repository.